14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Introduction

 \section{Introduction}

-Hall thruster space propulsion devices \cite{morozov2000fundamentals,zhurin1999physics} are an increasingly popular choice for satellite manouvering and are being envisaged for future manned space transportation.
-Despite the sub\hyp{}Newton levels of thrust offered by these devices, their high specific impulse makes them an appealing alternative to traditional chemical propulsion \cite{goebel2008fundamentals}.
+Hall effect thrusters \cite{morozov2000fundamentals,zhurin1999physics} are increasingly popular space propulsion devices.
+Presently, they are widely employed for satellite maneuvering and are being envisaged for future manned space transportation.
+Despite the sub-Newton levels of thrust offered by these devices, their high specific impulse makes them an appealing alternative to traditional chemical propulsion,\cite{goebel2008fundamentals} and makes them almost mandatory for long-distance missions.\cite{racca2001capability}

-Hall thrusters are $\bm{\mathsf{E}}\times\bm{\mathsf{B}}$ plasma devices \cite{boeuf2017tutorial}, where an externally imposed magnetic field, $\bm{\mathsf{B}}$, is responsible for reducing the electron mobility and thus creating an axial electric field, $\bm{\mathsf{E}}$, that ultimately accelerates ions.
-The maximum value of the magnetic field is often in the order of $|\bm{\mathsf{B}}_{\mathrm{max}}| \approx 200~\si{G}$, that is designed such that the ion trajectory is approximately unaltered.
+Hall thrusters are $\bm{E}\times\bm{B}$ plasma devices,\cite{boeuf2017tutorial} where an externally imposed magnetic field, $\bm{B}$, is responsible for reducing the electron mobility and thus creating an axial electric field, $\bm{E}$, that ultimately accelerates ions.
+The maximum value of the magnetic field is often in the order of $|\bm{B}_{\mathrm{max}}| \approx 200~\si{G}$, that is designed such that the ion trajectory is approximately unaltered.
 In this work, we consider ions to be completely unmagnetized.
-In real Hall thrusters, the electric field is not strictly axial, but is affected by the actual three\hyp{}dimensional thruster geometry, and often shows travelling waves originating from plasma instabilities.
+In real Hall thrusters, the electric field is not strictly axial, but is affected by the actual three-dimensional thruster geometry, and often shows travelling waves originating from plasma instabilities.

 Ions in Hall thruster discharges are often characterized by a low collisionality, both among themselves and with other species (electrons and background neutrals).
-Inside the thruster channel, the electric field is often strong enough that the residual effect of collisions is small.
-On the other hand, as ions leave the thruster channel and enter the plume, charge exchange (CEX) and momentum exchange (MEX) ion\hyp{}neutral collisions play an increasingly important role \cite{mikellides2005elastic}.
-In either case, the ion collision frequency is typically relatively small: under the effects of the accelerating electric field and of the ionization source terms, the ion velocity distribution function (VDF) often assumes non\hyp{}equilibrium shapes \cite{boccelli2020collisionless,chaplin2018laser, mazouffre2010spatio}.
+Inside the thruster channel, the electric field is often strong enough for the residual effect of ion collisions to be small: under the effects of the acceleration field and of the ionization source terms, the ion velocity distribution function (VDF) inside the thruster often assumes non-equilibrium shapes.\cite{boccelli2020collisionless,chaplin2018laser, mazouffre2010spatio} On the other hand, as ions leave the thruster channel and enter the plume, charge exchange (CEX) and momentum exchange (MEX) ion-neutral collisions play an increasingly important role.\cite{mikellides2005elastic}